deanturpin/handt/readme.md

 Splitting the design into trading and graphics much easier to reason about and aligns with the MCV design pattern.

+# Exchanges
+Coinbase and CryptoCompare - whilst intuitively it seems you should be fetching prices often, Coinbase and CryptoCompare don't appear to publish updates more often than once per minute.

 # C++
 The C++ can be built with any C++11 compliant compiler (gcc, clang).
 The code confirms to LLVM's coding standard by virtue of periodic passes of